amccaugh/phidl/README.md

 ![phidl example image](https://amccaugh.github.io/phidl/readme_4.png)

 Other useful functionality available are standard operations like booleans and less standard ones like creating outlines.
-One of the predefined commands can outline a complex meander structure (blue color) attached to a contact pad, very useful when using positive-tone electron-beam lithography resists.
+With a single line function, you can outline a complex meander structure (blue color) attached to a contact pad, very useful when using positive-tone electron-beam lithography resists.
 A whole complicated layout can be outlined directly in the GDS without requiring you to use Beamer:

+`pg.outline(D, distance = 0.7, layer = 4)`

 ![phidl example image](https://amccaugh.github.io/phidl/readme_5.jpg)